Executive Director – Craft Nova Scotia

 Communications & Program Alignment

-- Hold final accountability for Craft NS’s public messaging and brand voice. • Support staff and contractors in shaping clear, consistent communications. • Provide strategic oversight of major public events, including exhibitions and markets.
+- Hold final accountability for Craft NS’s public messaging and brand voice.

 Team & Cross-Functional Coordination